infinum/wordpress-handbook/Automated testing in WordPress/Automated testing.md

 }
 ```

-In the root of your project add `phpunit.xml.dist`
+Add `phpunit.xml.dist` in the root of your project

 ```xml
 <?xml version="1.0"?>